Troubleshoot your IoT Edge for Linux on Windows device

 For more information about EFLOW architecture, see What is Azure IoT Edge for Linux on Windows.

-If your issue is installing or deploying the EFLOW virtual machine, make sure that all the prerequisites are met, and verify your networking and VM configurations.
-If your installation and deployment was successful and you're facing issues with the post VM management, the problems are generally related to VM lifecycle, networking, or Azure IoT Edge.
-Finally, if the issue is related to modules or IoT Edge features, check Troubleshoot your IoT Edge device.
+If you have trouble installing or deploying the EFLOW virtual machine, check that all prerequisites are met, and verify your networking and VM configurations.
+If installation and deployment succeed but you run into issues with post-VM management, problems are usually related to VM lifecycle, networking, or Azure IoT Edge.
+If the issue involves modules or IoT Edge features, see Troubleshoot your IoT Edge device.

 For more information about common errors related to installation and deployment, provisioning, interaction with the VM, and networking, see Common issues and resolutions for Azure IoT Edge for Linux on Windows.